-At Habitat for Humanity of Henderson, Ky, Inc., we work to replicate the spirit of Koinonia by evoking Martin Luther King’s Beloved Community philosophy in which Habitat for Humanity of Henderson, Ky, Inc. seeks to create redeeming goodwill through access to safe, affordable housing.
+At Habitat for Humanity of Henderson, Kentucky, Inc., we work to replicate the spirit of Koinonia by evoking Martin Luther King’s Beloved Community philosophy in which Habitat for Humanity of Henderson, Kentucky, Inc. seeks to create redeeming goodwill through access to safe, affordable housing.
 We can accomplish that by bringing people together to build, revitalize, restore and educate our community using shelter as a foundation while catalyzing a wide-array of safe, decent, affordable housing solutions.
 In doing so, we will build strength, stability, and self-reliance through shelter.